Tired but can’t relax? Why your body won’t switch off

 Until different starts to feel familiar.

-Not as a routine — as a message.
+soften first.
+Lower the lights.
+Reduce the noise.
+Not as a routine — as a

+message.
 You don’t need to stay ready anymore.

 Don’t control it.
 Don’t fix it.

-Just notice, when you stop fighting it,
+Just notice — when you stop fighting it,

 the exhale gets a little longer on its own.